d1ceward/plausible_on_dokku/README.md

 ### What is Dokku?

-[Dokku](http://dokku.viewdocs.io/dokku/) is the smallest PaaS implementation you've ever seen - _Docker powered mini-Heroku_.
+[Dokku](http://dokku.viewdocs.io/dokku/) is a lightweight implementation of a Platform as a Service (PaaS) that is powered by Docker.
+It can be thought of as a mini-Heroku.

 ### Requirements